moonlight03/DreamFont3D/README.md

 # Acknowledgements
-This project is built on source codes shared by Stable-DreamFusion and DenseDiffusion.
+This project is built on source codes shared by (Stable-DreamFusion)[This project is built on source codes shared by] and DenseDiffusion.